mitre/caldera/README.md

 #### logger

 A custom logger shared with all plugins.
-When used, all logs by default will print to the console and the .logs directory.
+When used, all logs by default will print to the console and the .logs/ directory.
 Additionally, they can easily be sent to an ELK stack by enabling that option inside the Logger module.

 #### plugins